 Travel to Bhutan via Air and Land: The Kingdom of Bhutan used to be isolated from the rest of the world until the early 1960s.
 It used to be very difficult to enter this tiny nation as it was only accessible by walk from two Southern and Northern entry borders.
 The Northern route was through Tibet crossing high Himalayan passes and that was impossible to cross during the winter season.
-The second route was from Southern point came through the plains of Assam and West Bengal.
+The second route was from the Southern point came through the plains of Assam and West Bengal.
 Nowadays, It is possible to fly to Paro, Bhutan from different destinations, and enter by land from the Southern borders including Phuentsholing/Jaigaon border crossing.

 The sole international airport of Bhutan, Paro International airport is situated in Paro, Bhutan.
 Paro airport has a direct flight to several destinations such as Kathmandu, Bangkok, Singapore, Delhi, Kolkotta, Guwahati, Bagdogra, Dhaka and etc. Paro airport is considered one of the thrilling and adventurous airports in the world.
 Travelers are always excited to fly to this tiny airport where only Druk Air and Bhutan Airlines operate flights every day.
 Paro International airport is situated at an elevation of 2,225m above sea level.
 The flight could be the best idea to connect to Bhutan from several south Asian countries.